 You have urethritis.
-This is an inflammation in the urethra.
+This is swelling (inflammation) in the urethra.
 The urethra is the tube between the bladder and the tip of the penis.
 Urine drains out of the body through the urethra.
 Urethritis has both infectious and non-infectious causes.
 It is most often caused by gonorrhea, chlamydia, or both.
 The cause of your infection is gonorrhea.
-This is a sexually transmitted disease, or STD.
+This is a sexually transmitted infection (STI).

-Women often do not have symptoms at the start of an infection, but men usually do.
-Symptoms usually start within 1 week after infection, but can take up to a month.
+Women often don't have symptoms at the start of an infection.
+But men often do.
+Symptoms often start within 1 week after infection.
+But they can take up to a month.
 Symptoms can include:

 Burning or pain when urinating

 Irritation in the penis

 Pus discharge from the penis